🏠 Home

 Data selection and processing

-- Data quality is more important than quantity: a small number of high-quality data is more useful than a large
+- Data quality is more important than quantity: a small amount of high-quality data is more useful

 coding, math, and SE and security tasks.

-Here, high-quality data typically refers to well-structured and difficult problems that are mostly related to
+Here, high-quality data typically refers to well-structured and difficult problems that are closely related to

-- There is no convergence on whether curriculum learning is helpful for SFT training, but some works show that it
+- There is no consensus on whether curriculum learning is helpful for SFT training, but some works show that it

-- This is a mixed take on whether data diversity is helpful; some shows repeatedly use the same high-quality data
+- There are mixed takes on whether data diversity is helpful; some works show that repeatedly using the same

-However, in our SE and security tasks, we find that data diversity can be beneficial as it covers more
+However, in our SE and security tasks, we find that data diversity can be beneficial because it covers more

 scenarios, as long as all the included data are of high quality.

-- Avoiding data contamination is critical for SFT training, making sure that the training and testing data come
+- Avoiding data contamination is critical for SFT training.
+We make sure that the training and testing data come

 Teacher model selection

-We typically select strong open-source reasoning models as our teacher models, which are mainly Qwen and DeepSeek
+We typically select strong open-source reasoning models as our teacher models, mainly Qwen and DeepSeek

 models.
 For agentic tasks, Kimi and GLM models can also be used.

-- Existing studies discovered that stronger models are not necessary good teacher models, especially DeepSeek-r1.
+- Existing studies have found that stronger models are not necessarily good teacher models, especially DeepSeek-R1.

-We also find that using DeepSeek-r1 as the teacher model sololy can introduce model collapse, as its reasoning
+We also find that using DeepSeek-R1 as the sole teacher model can lead to model collapse, as its reasoning

 models can provide more diverse and comprehensive reasoning data.
 For example, in vulnerability detection, Qwen

-and DeepSeek models have different emphasis on false positives and false negatives.
+and DeepSeek models have different emphases on false positives and false negatives.

-- For agentic tasks, we need teacher models that can conduct tool calling, maybe commercial models are better
+- For agentic tasks, we need teacher models that can conduct tool calling; commercial models may be better

 choices.

-- Some open-source models tend to give long reasoning trajectories, which are not good for SFT training because
+- Some open-source models tend to produce long reasoning trajectories, which are not good for SFT training because

-1) Small models are not good at handling long sequences; 2) training on long trajectories is easier to trigger
+1) small models are not good at handling long sequences; 2) training on long trajectories is more likely to trigger

 model collapse.